harrysandhu/COMP4537/homepage/readme.md

 - Performance

-Stonk was made because the prof didnt allow express. so we made one.
+- prof didnt allow express. so we made one. cuz we can.